The Ultimate Guide for Learning Spanish with Movies

 Which Online Platform Can You Use?

 We all know, use and love it!
-Hardly any rainy Sunday evening – and other days of the week 😉 – are passing without it.
-For more than 10 years, Netflix has become the biggest streaming platform you can find and offers an enormous amount of shows and movies.
+Hardly any rainy Sunday – or any other day of the week 😉 – passes without it.
+In the last 10 years, Netflix has become the biggest streaming platform you can find, with an enormous amount of shows and movies.
 Netflix has more entertainment than you could ever possibly watch.
 You can watch it ad-free on your computer or TV, for less than 10$/month.
-It also gives the viewer the option to turn on or change subtitles, making it the perfect aide for learning Spanish.
+You also have the option to turn on or change subtitles, making it the perfect aide for learning Spanish.